cconcannon/oauth-for-okta/README.md

 ## Configure an API Services App in the Okta Admin Console

 1. configure an API Services application in Okta
-2. configure scopes for access by the app
+2. configure scopes for access by the app (this demo uses `okta.groups.manage`)
 3. configure public/private keys in Okta (in the app settings) or BYO
 4. copy the private key, clientId, and org url for use in the next steps